arbor-sim/arbor/doc/cpp_hardware.rst

       // Construct a context that:
       //  * uses 8 threads in its thread pool.
-      //  * does not use a GPU, reguardless of whether one is available;
+      //  * does not use a GPU, regardless of whether one is available;
       //  * does not use MPI
       arb::proc_allocation resources(8, -1);
       auto context = arb::make_context(resources);